|– No contracts

-MobileHelp is a budget-friendly provider with at-home systems starting as low as $19.95 per month and on-the-go systems starting at $29.95 per month.
+MobileHelp is a budget-friendly provider with at-home systems starting as low as $19.95 per month and on-the-go systems starting at $39.95 per month.
 Their rates are typically around $5 to $10 cheaper per month than similar products from Medical Guardian.
-Keep in mind that MobileHelp's advanced tech system, the Touch Classic is quite a bit pricier, starting at $54.95 per month, and its hybrid system, the Touch Classic Duo, starts at $64.95 per month.
+Keep in mind that MobileHelp's advanced tech system, the Touch Classic is pricier, starting at $54.95 per month.
+Their hybrid system, MobileHelp Touch Duo, also starts at $54.95 per month

 MobileHelp is also known for its two-for-the-price-of-one systems, which are popular with couples and roommates.
 Many providers require multiple users to pay for two separate systems which can be very pricey, so we appreciate that MobileHelp's Duo systems come at one low monthly rate.

 Buyer's Tip: For seniors who are prone to falls or just want an added level of protection, Medical Guardian and MobileHelp offer automatic fall detection for most of their systems, which will cost an extra $10 per month.

 Overall, MobileHelp's prices are affordable.
 The provider is our pick for seniors on a tight budget or those who want a system for two users.

 While MobileHelp stands out as a more budget-friendly option, Medical Guardian is known for its high-tech systems, offering the latest and greatest features with a price tag to match.
 Rates start at $29.95 per month with a monthly payment plan and range up to $44.95 per month.
 Medical Guardian's prices are reasonable, but they are a bit more than MobileHelp.
 We'd recommend choosing an annual payment option if it works for your budget since you'll receive a discount on monthly rates.
 For couples or roommates, you can add extra help buttons for $2.99 per month to most systems.